What you have to perform and why

 Note – This article has been asked by one of our Core Course practitioners on Patreon (see how to attend our home study classes here Learn Kung Fu online: a beginner-to-expert course).

 Jumping and running exercises

-- Develop fighting mobility
+- Develop the premises to learn fighting mobility

-- Develop power
+- Develop basic coordination